 The Bar and Restaurant Years

-We both worked together and those days/nights were always just the best 🥰, we talk about them and we do miss the days where the flow of working and serving people just clicked.
-I was a speed bartender and lived for the nights that were busy because it was such a natural rush and my first sort of experience with the ‘flow’ concept.
-Sometime soon after I met my love I finally did course correct somewhere around 2008-2009 and started taking more classes and upon finally finishing my undergraduate degree in the fall of 2011 I enrolled right into a masters program with university support – I left the bar scene and gave it a solid year full in on my masters.
+We both worked together and those days/nights were always just the best ?, we talk about them and we do miss the days where the flow of working and serving people just clicked.
+I was a speed bartender and lived for the nights that were busy… it was such a natural rush and my first sort of experience with the ‘flow’ concept.
+Sometime soon after I finally did course correct somewhere around 2008-2009 and started taking more classes.
+Upon finally finishing my undergraduate degree in the fall of 2011 I enrolled right into a masters program with university support – I left the bar scene and gave it a solid year full in on my masters.
 I encountered my first typical “academic research professor” and came to learn the student meat grinder model of university academic life… I took my insane work hours from the bar industry and now just applied them to university life… another mistake I made that I now only realize later in life.
-I must have been running 90-100 hour weeks for a good part of the last 7-8 years and to me it was the status quo, it’s what all the successful people do… right? 😐
+I must have been running 90-100 hour weeks for a good part of the last 7-8 years and to me it was the status quo, it’s what all the successful people do… right? ?

 Later College Years

-Now what was on my side was I just spent the better part of a decade dealing with customer service 24/7 and I recognized all of the cons I had become so adapt at dealing.
+Now what was on my side, was I just spent the better part of a decade dealing with customer service 24/7, and I recognized all of the cons, as I too had become a professional in dealing the hands.
 The academic model had it’s cross-overs.
-At the time my adviser had a funded project and the moment I pushed back he cut me loose – there was always another student to stand in line and be yelled at – just like there was always another young bartender ready to be hired.
+At the time my adviser had a funded project and the moment I pushed back on an idea I didn’t gel with, he cut me loose – there was always another student to stand in line and be yelled at – just like there was always another young bartender ready to be hired.
 I almost left right there on the spot.
 I left the bar industry to get away from people like this all to encounter them again – that type-A get in line or get out of the way.
 I thought academics was different, I thought it was a community of people all trying to help each other, towards a higher calling…don’t get me wrong those awesome people do exist… I just hadn’t gotten to know them yet!
 I was a fool for thinking that type-A personalities wouldn’t find their ways into academics, hell quite the truth it’s full of them, but I also realized that there was something else much more darker within the academic model…

 When it comes to researchers utilizing students: for the most part it’s a two-sided scam.
-The good students know this scam and they go in with a narrow focus and only aim to get that one thing until they can get on to the next part of their life.
-Others have no idea and either burn out and/or fumble through it by lucking out and finding a good advisor.
-On the professor side they know the work will be mediocre but in most cases they have funding money they legally have to spend and it’s generally never enough to cover the full needs of whatever underfunded project they are on, so they offset that cost by getting students to fill-in and it becomes a numbers game.
+The good students know this scam and they go in with a narrow focus and only aim to get to the next ladder and then they are off onto their next life.
+Others have no idea, and either burn out and/or fumble through it by lucking out and finding a good advisor.
+On the professor side I think in a lot of cases they know the initial student work will be mediocre but in most cases they have funding money they have to spend and it’s generally never enough to cover the full needs of whatever underfunded project they are on, so they offset that cost by getting students to fill-in and it becomes a numbers game.
 Where who knows the true odds, but let’s say it aligns with average masters/PhD graduation rates so roughly 50% of the time the students work out, the other half get ground up and spit out.
 I cannot repeat this enough – find an advisor that works for your best interests.
 I immediately recognized the game that was a foot because it’s what happens in most small businesses – you justify good work as sub-par because you cannot afford the good work and you need to maintain that status quo to pay the bills.
 You reward just enough to keep them around but not enough to let them fully know their value and if all else fails there’s always someone else to fill the ranks and you start that process over again.
-I found out really quickly that even in this situation I was yet again in a privileged spot.
+I found out really quickly that even in this situation I was yet again in a privileged spot and oddly looks like what our economy is dealing with in 2022… hmmm

 At this time I got to know a great professor within my department and he said he could cover my PhD if I was interested.
 He was one of the good ones – so I swallowed my pride and went all in on the education for the second time… this time I became addicted.
 Traded the alcohol for ‘research’ and was fully absorbed into a wonderful area of being on the fringe of capabilities and expectations.
 For someone like me this is a drug within a drug and I found my place of where I wanted to be.
 I wanted to teach and give others opportunities that I was fortunate enough to have – but take what I had experienced and make the changes needed.
 Within three years I finished my class requirements, passed my candidacy exam, and was all but dissertation rolling into the fall of 2017 with a plan to finish by 2018… then came a job opportunity.